kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 * DNS over TLS vs DNS over HTTPS - DNS encryption

 Exercises
-* check some examples like how danish banks are using DMARC, and how your own companies can start using it
+* Check some examples like how danish banks are using DMARC, and how your own companies can start using it
 * SSLscan with SMTP TLS

 **Building Robust Networks**